 All graduate students are also required to attend the Ph.D.
 “Works in Progress” presentations as well as talks and events identified by the Graduate Chair.

 The M.A.
 Project Paper

-Students in the project-based program will normally choose a seminar paper to be rewritten and expanded to meet the standard of a 25- to 30- page research paper prepared for submission to a reputable refereed journal in the discipline of English (such as English Studies in Canada) or a related discipline.
-By 30th April of their first year (1st September for students who began their studies in January), students will decide on a topic and supervisor (often the instructor in which the seminar paper was written) and submit a Statement of Intent to the Graduate Chair.
+Students in the project-based M.A. program will normally choose a paper from one of their graduate courses to be rewritten and expanded to meet the standard of a 25- to 30- page research paper prepared for submission to a reputable refereed journal in the discipline of English (such as English Studies in Canada) or a related discipline.
+A project paper may also be developed out of a research project related to work as a Research Assistant for a faculty member or out of a student’s own research, such as that funded by SSHRC.

-Guidelines for Writer and Supervisor of the M.A.
+- Guidelines for Writer and Supervisor of the M.A.
 Project Paper

-What can a student expect of a project supervisor?
+What can a student expect of a project Supervisor?